 Both customers and agents have had experiences dealing with complaints.
-In 2018, 62% of all adults had contacted a customer support team.
 On the support side of things, dealing with issues is most team members’ bread and butter.
 That said, some scary situations are scarier than others.
 We’ve broken down five of the most alarming reasons for customer complaints and the best ways to solve them.
 We’ve even included our equivalent of ghost stories: examples of the scream-worthy ways some companies have handled them.
 Buckle in, and turn off the lights; things are about to get scary.

 Sticking too much to policy